xtrctio/usage-tracker/README.md

 <a name="UsageTracker+export"></a>

 ### usageTracker.export([startTime]) ⇒ <code>Promise.&lt;void&gt;</code>
-Export dataPoints to Firestore.
+Export dataPoints to firestore.
 Should be called periodically to minimize data loss in the event that Redis goes down

 **Kind**: instance method of [<code>UsageTracker</code>](#UsageTracker)